-- (1) Academic dishonesty.
-Any act of academic dishonesty, including but not limited to cheating, plagiarism, and fabrication: - a) Cheating includes any attempt to give or obtain unauthorized collaboration relating to the completion of an academic assignment. - b) Plagiarism includes taking and using as one's own, without proper attribution, the ideas, writings, or work of another person in completing an academic assignment.
-Prohibited conduct may also include the unauthorized submission for credit of academic work that has been submitted for credit in another course. - c) Fabrication includes falsifying data, information, or citations in completing an academic assignment and also includes providing false or deceptive information to an instructor concerning the completion of an assignment. - d) The decision to bring a student conduct proceeding under this Code for academic dishonesty is at the sole discretion of the student conduct officer.
-Nothing in this Code prohibits instructors and/or academic divisions or departments from imposing academic sanctions, up to and including a failing grade in an academic course or dismissal from an academic program, in response to academic dishonesty.
-Policies and procedures governing the imposition of academic sanctions from academic dishonesty can be found in the course syllabus, and any applicable program handbook.

-- (2) Other dishonesty.
-Any other act of dishonesty, including, but are not limited to: - a) Forgery, alteration, submission of falsified documents or misuse of any college document, record, or instrument of identification; - b) Tampering with an election conducted by or for college students; - c) Furnishing false information, or failing to furnish correct information, in response to the request or requirement of a college officer or employee. - (3) Disruption or Obstruction.
-Conduct not otherwise protected by law, that interferes with, impedes, or otherwise unreasonably hinders the following: - a) Instruction, services, research, administration, disciplinary proceedings, or other college activities, including the obstruction of the free flow of pedestrian or vehicular movement on college property or at a college activity; or - b) Any activity that is authorized to occur on college property or under college jurisdiction, whether or not actually conducted or sponsored by the college. - (4) Assault or intimidation.
+- (a) Cheating includes any attempt to give or obtain unauthorized collaboration relating to the completion of an academic assignment. - (b) Plagiarism includes taking and using as one's own, without proper attribution, the ideas, writings, or work of another person in completing an academic assignment.
+Prohibited conduct may also include the unauthorized submission for credit of academic work that has been submitted for credit in another course. - (c) Fabrication includes falsifying data, information, or citations in completing an academic assignment and also includes providing false or deceptive information to an instructor concerning the completion of an assignment. - (d) The decision to bring a student conduct proceeding under this code for academic dishonesty is at the sole discretion of the student conduct officer.
+Nothing in this code prohibits instructors and/or academic divisions or departments from imposing academic sanctions, up to and including a failing grade in an academic course or dismissal from an academic program, in response to academic dishonesty.
+Policies and procedures governing the imposition of academic sanctions for academic dishonesty can be found in the course syllabus, and any applicable program handbook. - (2) Other dishonesty.
+Any other act of dishonesty including, but not limited to: - (a) Forgery, alteration, submission of falsified documents or misuse of any college document, record, or instrument of identification; - (b) Tampering with an election conducted by or for college students; - (c) Furnishing false information, or failing to furnish correct information, in response to the request or requirement of a college officer or employee. - (3) Disruption or obstruction.
+Conduct not otherwise protected by law, that interferes with, impedes, or otherwise unreasonably hinders the following: - (a) Instruction, services, research, administration, disciplinary proceedings, or other college activities, including the obstruction of the free flow of pedestrian or vehicular movement on college property or at a college activity; or - (b) Any activity that is authorized to occur on college property or under college jurisdiction, whether or not actually conducted or sponsored by the college. - (4) Assault or intimidation.
 Unwanted touching, physical abuse, verbal abuse, threat(s), intimidation, harassment, bullying, or other conduct which harms, threatens, or is reasonably perceived as threatening the health or safety of another person or another person's property.
-For purposes of this code, "bullying" is defined as repeated or aggressive unwanted behavior, not otherwise protected by law that intentionally humiliates, harms, or intimidates the victim. - (5) Cyber misconduct.
-Cyber-stalking, cyber-bullying, or online harassment.
-Use of electronic communication, including, but not limited to, electronic mail, instant messaging, electronic bulletin boards, and social media sites, to harass, abuse, bully or engage in other conduct which harms, threatens, or is reasonably perceived as threatening the health or safety of another person.
-Prohibited activities include, but are not limited to, unauthorized monitoring of another's email communications directly or through spyware, sending threatening emails, disrupting electronic communications with spam or by sending a computer virus, correspondence using another's identity, non-consensual recording of sexual activity, and nonconsensual distribution of a recording of sexual activity. - (6) Property violation.
-Damage to, misappropriation of, unauthorized use or possession of, vandalism, or other non-accidental damaging or destruction of college property or property of another person.
-Property for the purposes of this subsection includes, but is not limited to, computer passwords, access codes, identification cards, personal financial account numbers, other confidential personal information, intellectual property, and college copyrights and trademarks. - (7) Failure to comply.
-Failure to comply with a directive of a college officer or employee who is acting in the legitimate performance of their duties, including failure to properly identify oneself to such a person when requested to do so.
+For purpose of this code, "bullying" is defined as repeated or aggressive unwanted behavior, not otherwise protected by law that intentionally humiliates, harms, or intimidates the victim. - (5) Cyber misconduct.
+Cyberstalking, cyberbullying, or online harassment.
+Use of electronic communication including, but not limited to, electronic mail, instant messaging, electronic bulletin boards, and social media sites, to harass, abuse, bully or engage in other conduct which harms, threatens, or is reasonably perceived as threatening the health or safety of another person.
+Prohibited activities include, but are not limited to, unauthorized monitoring of another's email communications directly or through spyware, sending threatening emails, disrupting electronic communications with spam or by sending a computer virus, correspondence using another's identity, nonconsensual recording of sexual activity, and nonconsensual distribution of a recording of sexual activity. - (6) Property violation.
+Damage to, misappropriation of, unauthorized use or possession of, vandalism, or other nonaccidental damaging or destruction of college property or property of another person.

+Property for the purposes of this subsection includes, but is not limited to, computer passwords, access codes, identification cards, personal financial account numbers, other confidential personal information, intellectual property, and college copyrights and trademarks.